 - Club trip form and information for 5-borough walking or public transportation trip

-All students on college-sponsored trips outside the five-boroughs or with arranged transportation within the five-boroughs must also complete Title IX training.
-Their Certificates of Completion must be submitted with travel request documentation.
-Student Title IX training is found at: www.citytech.cuny.edu/title-ix
+All students on any college-sponsored trip must also complete City Tech’s Sexual Misconduct on-line training.
+Copies of their Certificates of Completion, which are emailed to the students upon completion, must be submitted with travel request documentation.
+The student Sexual Misconduct training is found at: www.citytech.cuny.edu/title-ix